TokisanGames/Terrain3D/doc/docs/navigation.md

 :target: ../_images/nav_debugging.png
 ```

+### How to remove navigation or hide the purple indication

+You can remove navigation from the terrain by painting while holding down <kbd>Ctrl</kbd>

+You can hide the purple indication for where navigation is by clicking any tool in the toolbar other than Navigation.

 ### Save NavigationMesh resources to disk

 NavigationMesh resources can bloat the size of your scene.
 It's recommended to save these resources to disk in binary format with the `.res` extension.

 ### Use multiple nav meshes in large scenes